Termite and Timber pest challenges on the NSW Coastline

 4. Timber-Framed Homes & Older Buildings

-Many homes along the Mid North Coast and Central Coast are timber-framed, making them an easy target.
+Many homes along the Mid North Coast and Central Coast are timber-framed, making them vulnerable to damage.

 Older properties with untreated or damp wood are particularly vulnerable.